-This division is mandated to be the official depository for all government publications including printed or processed paper, book, periodical pamphlet or map, originating in or printed with imprint of, or at the expense and by the authority of the Government of Guam.
-There were no financial activities involving non-appropriated funds in 2014.
+The Guam Museum is mandated to be the official depository for all government publications including printed or processed paper, book, periodical pamphlet or map, originating in or printed with imprint of, or at the expense and by the authority of the Government of Guam.
+There were no financial activities involving non-appropriated funds in 2015 and 2014.

 - The Chamorro Village This division maintains day-to-day operations of the Chamorro Village to provide a market and foster an environment that promotes local products, native cultures, and tradition of Guam.
 The main source of revenues for DCANAF is from the Chamorro Village through its leasing activities. - Guam Council on the Arts and Humanities Agency This division, which is the sole arts entity for Guam, is charged with developing programs in music, visual arts, cultural heritage, literature, and arts education. - Hagatna Restoration and Redevelopment Authority This division provides restoration and redevelopment of Hagatna.
-There were no financial activities involving non appropriated funds in 2014 and 2013. - Guam Public Library System This division is in charge of the administration of library resources.
-There were no financial activities involving non appropriated funds in 2014 and 2013.
+There were no financial activities involving non appropriated funds in 2015 and 2014. - Guam Public Library System This division is in charge of the administration of library resources.
+There were no financial activities involving non appropriated funds in 2015 and 2014.